How to Join the Coast Guard: Steps, Requirements, FAQs, & More

 The preference for a high school diploma over a GED is often due to high school’s comprehensive educational experience, including extracurricular activities and social skills, which are viewed as beneficial in military service.

-The ASVAB Test:
+The ASVAB Test and Score:

 One of the critical steps in joining the Coast Guard is taking and passing the Armed Services Vocational Aptitude Battery (ASVAB) test.
 This test assesses your skills in various subjects and is crucial for determining your eligibility and job placement within the service.